History of the International Phonetic Alphabet: New principles

 The six principles set out in 1888 were replaced by a much longer text consisting of seven paragraphs.
 The first two paragraphs established the alphabet's purpose, namely to be "a set of symbols for representing all the possible sounds of the world's languages" and "representing fine distinctions of sound quality, making the IPA well suited for use in all disciplines in which the representation of speech sounds is required".
 The second paragraph also said: "/[p]/ is a shorthand way of designating the intersection of the categories voiceless, bilabial, and plosive; /[m]/ is the intersection of the categories voiced, bilabial, and nasal; and so on", refining the previous, less clearly defined principle #2 with the application of the distinctive feature theory.
 Discouragement of diacritics was relaxed, though recommending their use be limited: "(i) For denoting length, stress and pitch. (ii) For representing minute shades of sounds. (iii) When the introduction of a single diacritic obviates the necessity for designing a number of new symbols (as, for instance, in the representation of nasalized vowels)".
 The principles also adopted the recommendation of enclosing phonetic transcriptions in square brackets [ ] and phonemic ones in slashes / /, a practice that had emerged in the 1940s.
 The principles were reprinted in the 1999 Handbook.

-1993 revision
+1993 revision and 1996 'correction'

 Following the 1989 revision, a number of proposals for revisions appeared in the Journal of the IPA, which were submitted to the Council of the IPA.
 In 1993, the Council approved the following changes: